-As you become more proficient in making focaccia you can experiment with reducing the amount of yeast even further.
+As you become more proficient in making focaccia, you can further experiment with reducing the amount of yeast.
 Focaccia (and bread) with less yeast and more proofing time is a better, higher-quality, more digestible product.

-Hydration in this case means the amount of water compared to the amount of flour.
-In this focaccia, the hydration is 75%, so quite high.
+Hydration, in this case, means the amount of water compared to the amount of flour.
+In this focaccia, the hydration is 75%, so relatively high.